 They also offer higher-level behaviors, such as flexible layouts to display larger amounts of text and special layout modes for Accessibility text sizes.

 These two configuration types go hand in hand and have some common design principles.

 One of the most important principles is that configurations are lightweight and very inexpensive to create.

-Their value type is in Swift, which means whenever you have a configuration it's yours alone and changes that you make to your configuration don't affect anything else until you set that configuration to the cell.
+They're value types in Swift, which means whenever you have a configuration, it's yours alone, and changes that you make to your configuration don't affect anything else until you set that configuration to the cell.